-CREATE ROLE interactive WITH adhoc;
+CREATE ROLE interactive WITH sql;

 Also note that the permissions are additive.
-So if a user is assigned to one role that allows access to adhoc but not sysproc, but that user also is assigned to another role that allows sysproc, the user has both permissions.
+So if a user is assigned to one role that allows access to defaultproc but not allproc, but that user also is assigned to another role that allows allproc, the user has both permissions.